 According to the statistics provided by the Strategy, 90% of the care workforce consists of women.
 Many of them are domestic workers with precarious jobs and very low wages.
 Inadequate care services have a greater impact on women as they still bear most of the informal care responsibilities.
 This affects their work-life balance and limits their options to be in the labour market.
-In fact, 7.7 million women in Europe do not participate in the labour market due to unpaid care responsibilities compared to 450.000 men2.
+In fact, 7.7 million women in Europe do not participate in the labour market due to unpaid care responsibilities compared to 450.000 men 2.
 This widens the gender employment gap, as well as the pay gap and pension gap between men and women.

 The Strategy aims to address this issue by combating stereotypes, introducing measures for better working conditions and work-life balance in the care sector to attract more workforce.
-A useful instrument already available is the Work-life Balance Directive3, which for instance introduces rights to family leave and more flexible working arrangements for parents and carers in order to promote equal sharing of responsibilities.
+A useful instrument already available is the Work-life Balance Directive3, which for instance introduces rights to family leave and https://commission.europa.eu/strategy-and-policy/priorities-2019-2024/economy-works-people/jobs-growth-and-investment/european-pillar-social-rights/european-pillar-social-rights-20-principles_en more flexible working arrangements for parents and carers in order to promote equal sharing of responsibilities.